Andrea Nguyen

 Andrea Nguyen (born 1969) is a Vietnamese-born, American teacher, food writer, cookbook author and chef living in the San Francisco area.
 An expert on Asian cuisine and cooking methods, Nguyen has written numerous cookbooks on the food of her native Vietnam, as well as an account of her family's escape during the Fall of Saigon.
-She writes an active blog, as well as articles for newspapers and food magazines and teaches cooking classes throughout the country.
+Later in life, she turned to plant-based cooking.
+She writes an active blog, newsletter, as well as articles for newspapers and food magazines and teaches cooking classes throughout the country.

+She won a 2018 James Beard Foundation Award (Single Subject) for The Pho Cookbook.
+She also received two additional James Beard cookbook nominations: Into the Vietnamese Kitchen: Treasured Foodways, Modern Flavors (Best Asian, 2007) and Ever-Green Vietnamese: Super-Fresh Recipes, Starring Plants from Land and Sea (Vegetable-Focused Cooking, 2024).

 Early life

 Andrea Quynhgiao Nguyen was born in 1969 in Vietnam and fled with her family of seven when Saigon fell in 1975.
 Fleeing the communist regime, her family emigrated with only enough belongings for a vacation, but brought with them a notebook filled with her mother's recipes.
-They settled in Southern California and attempted to buy foods they were familiar with, but the dishes were mass produced and not very tasty.
+They settled in Southern California and attempted to buy foods they were familiar with, but the dishes were mass-produced and not very tasty.
 Nguyen's mother suggested they replicate foods from their homeland, by making the dishes themselves.
 After a childhood spent in San Clemente, Nguyen attended the University of Southern California and graduated with a B.S. in banking and finance and M.A. in communication management.

 Career

+General cookbooks

-Upon completing her schooling, Nguyen first worked as a bank auditor and then a university administrator, while she and husband, Rory O'Brien, were living in Santa Monica, before she began writing restaurant reviews.
+Upon completing her schooling, Nguyen first worked as a bank auditor and then a university administrator, while she and husband were living in Los Angeles before she began writing restaurant reviews.

 In 1997, she wrote her first book, an autobiographical tale, Trip to Freedom (1997) which was written to explain her family's migration and the events surrounding the decision to children.
 Nguyen wrote a letter to pitch an article on her mother's mooncakes to Saveur and they accepted it.
 She then developed her website and worked on a proposal for her first cookbook.
 She continued writing articles about the food of Vietnam in various newspapers and magazines, like the Los Angeles Times, Saveur, The Wall Street Journal, and Rodale's Organic Life.
 Starting fall 2017, she has had a monthly column in Cooking Light called "The Teacher."